vlaurin/action-ghcr-prune/README.md

 **Optional** List of regular expressions for tags to exclude from pruning, one per line.
 Each expression will be evaluated against all tags of a version.
 Any version with at least one tag matching the expression will be excluded from pruning.

+### keep-younger-than

+**Optional** Minimum age in days a version must have to qualify for pruning.
+All versions below that age at time of execution are excluded from pruning.
+Defaults to `0` which means no versions will be excluded from pruning.

+### prune-tags-regexes

+**Optional** List of regular expressions for tags to prune, one per line.
+Each expression will be evaluated against all tags of a version.
+Any version with at least one tag matching the expression will be pruned.
+Disabled by default (ie. no versions pruned based on tags).

+:warning: **Please note:** Extra care should be taken when using `prune-tags-regexes`, please make sure you've read the [Word of caution](#word-of-caution)

-### untagged
+### prune-untagged

 **Optional** Boolean controlling whether untagged versions should be pruned (`true`) or not (`false`).
 Defaults to `false`.

-### tag-regex

-**Optional** Regular expression which will be evaluated against all tags of a version.
-Any version with at least one tag matching the expression will be pruned.
-Disabled by defaults.

-:warning: **Please note:** Extra care should be taken when using `tag-regex`, please make sure you've read the [Word of caution](#word-of-caution)

 ## Outputs